sourcegraph/about/handbook/ops/roles/director_business_operations.md

-# Director of Business Operations
+# Director of Business Operations & Strategy

-Sourcegraph's business operations team empowers our product, design, and engineering organizations with the insights, tools, and data they need to make better decisions.
-As the Director of Business Operations, you will build the team that helps our product organization scale and serve every developer in the world.
+Sourcegraph's business operations team empowers every part of the business with the data and insights, execution and project management, and strategic and business expertise that they need to make better decisions and move faster.
+Business operations partners with the leadership team to help define company strategy and allocate precious time and resources optimally.
+As the Director of Business Operations & Strategy, you will build and lead the team that helps us navigate hypergrowth efficiently as we reach every developer in the world.

-You will own product analytics, data engineering and infrastructure, project management and internal consulting, and will be a key voice in setting company strategy.
+You will own business and product analytics, corporate strategy, data engineering, project management, and internal consulting, and will be an important voice in all major company decisions.

 Our team and our sales are growing fast—we’ve proven strong product-market fit, with wall-to-wall usage and top-tier engagement, genuine love from our users and customers, and tens of thousands of paid daily active users at some of the world’s premier development teams.